Mortality Rates for Medicare Advantage Are Actually Significantly Lower and Better, with Fewer Deaths

 We live longer with Medicare Advantage.

-This final official report from The U.S. Department of Health and Human Services “Comparing Outcomes for Dual Eligible Beneficiaries in Integrated Care” shows that the mortality rate for each version of Medicare Advantage is both lower and better than the mortality rate that we currently have for standard fee-for-service Medicare in this country and the Medicare Advantage mortality results have been improving over time and will probably continue to improve.
+This important final official report from The U.S. Department of Health and Human Services “Comparing Outcomes for Dual Eligible Beneficiaries in Integrated Care” shows that the mortality rate for each version of Medicare Advantage is both lower and better than the mortality rate that we currently have for standard fee-for-service Medicare in this country and the study shows that the Medicare Advantage mortality results have been improving over time and will probably continue to improve because that is the trajectory they are on.

 When we are trying to figure out ways of measuring the value of the care we are receiving in any setting, one of the most effective measures of value for us both individually and collectively for each category of care should now be whether the care allows us and enables us to survive.

-This new study breaks important and credible ground on that issue.
+This new study of the Medicare Dual eligible care results breaks important and credible ground on that issue.
 Survival rates can be a useful and legitimate way of determining whether or not we are receiving good care, and this study shows us those rates for our most important Medicare Advantage members.

 We know that fee-for-service Medicare far too often delivers bad care.
 We know that fee-for-service Medicare has the highest rates of blindness for our older population in the world and we know that fee-for-service Medicare has the highest rates of amputations for our older population — with $6 billion worth of amputations being done each year for our older Americans.